BetterMuSeek

 Step 2: Attach the Strings to the Bridge

 To do this, put each of the new strings in their proper positions at the bridge by feeding each string through the hole for their position.
-The strings should be tagged or wrapped accordingly, so it should be easy to make sure none of them are put into the wrong position.
-Make sure there’s a fair bit left (3-4 inches) after the bridge.
+The strings should be tagged or wrapped accordingly, so it should be easy to ensure none are put into the wrong position.
+Ensure there’s a fair bit left (3-4 inches) after the bridge.

 Looping The First Two Strings

-First, take the first string — the e string, and bring the end underneath and then over the top of the main body of the string to create a loop, then pull the string end through the loop two times.
+First, take the first string—the e string—and bring the end underneath and then over the top of the main body of the string to create a loop.
+Then, pull the string end through the loop two times.

 Guitar string knots